-- 1) See the pdf links on the lab website.
-Step through these examples yourself until you have the resulting bitfile.
-Note that some of the steps are no longer needed, so I advise you to do the tutorial yourself and then watch the lecture where I repeat the process to see what steps I skip.
-Make sure to select the ZedBoard when creating the project. - 2) Find the generated bitfile in:
+1) Read the base_project.pdf and peripheral_tutorial.pdf link on the lab website.
+Step through these example yourself until you have the resulting bitfile from the peripheral tutorial.
+This will introduce you to the basic procedure for how to use Vivado and the Zyng processor.

+Note that some of the steps are no longer needed and have changed, so I advise you to watch the lecture where I repeat the process to see what steps I skip.

+IMPORTANT: Make sure to select the ZedBoard when creating the project.